chazp/around_the_world/README.md

 http://en.wikipedia.org/wiki/Variations_of_basketball#Around_the_World

 ## Simulation ##
 This program simulates games of Around the World in order to determine whether a player with a specific shot percentage should always chance it, never chance it, or only chance it for the first half of the shots.

+The data table shows the average number of turns per game if the person playing has the given shot percentage and the three options on whether they should "chance" it or not

 ![](https://raw.github.com/chazp/around_the_world/master/pictures/Data1.png)